JBonvi/Parametric_Builder/README.md

 # Parametric_Builder

-### Artioscad parametric builder made with Power Automate
+### Artioscad parametric builder, made with Power Automate

-It's allow everyone to build parametric design with the support of a workstation running this workflow with Microsoft Power Automate
+This script allows everyone to build parametric designs with the help of a workstation running Microsoft Power Automate

-You can simply download [Microsoft Power Automate Desktop ](https://powerautomate.microsoft.com/it-it/desktop/) (it's free), and copy paste my code into a new empty flow.
+You can simply download [Microsoft Power Automate Desktop ](https://powerautomate.microsoft.com/it-it/desktop/) (it's free), and copy & paste my code into a new, empty flow.
-Remember, you need to replace every custom menù/materials/parametric design name with your terms, i tryed to make evident with "REPLACE_WITH_YOUR_SELECTED_XXXXX_NAME".
+Remember that you need to replace every custom menu/material/parametric design name with your own terms, I tried to highlight them with "REPLACE_WITH_YOUR_SELECTED_XXXXX_NAME".
-If i missed something search for every italian or custom terms i forgot and replace them
+If I missed something look for every italian or custom term and replace it.

 ---